JGCRI/gcam-doc/index.md

 GCAM is a global integrated model that represents the behavior of, and complex interactions between, five systems: energy , water, agriculture and land use, economy, and climate.
-GCAM has been under development for over 30 years.
+GCAM has been under development for over 35 years.
 Work began in 1980 on the Edmonds-Reilly, and subsequently Edmonds-Reilly-Barnes (ERB), model (Edmonds and Reilly 1982, 1983a,b, 1985).
 The model was renamed MiniCAM in the mid-1990s and GCAM in the mid-2000s, around which time the model was also re-written in an object-oriented C++ framework (Kim et al. 2006).
 The first coupling to a carbon cycle model was published in Edmonds, et al. (1984).
-The first use of GCAM (MiniCAM at the time) in conjunction with a Monte Carlo uncertainty analysis was published in Reilly et al. (1987).
+The first use of the model in conjunction with a Monte Carlo uncertainty analysis was published in Reilly et al. (1987).

 Throughout its lifetime GCAM has evolved to address an expanding set of science and assessment questions.
 The original question to which the model was applied was the magnitude of mid-21st-century global emissions of fossil fuel CO<sub>2</sub>.
-Over time GCAM has expanded its scope to include a wider set of energy producing, transforming, and using technologies, emissions of non-CO<sub>2</sub> greenhouse and air pollutant gases, agriculture and land use, water supplies and demands, and physical Earth systems.
-It is increasingly being used in multi-model, multi-scale analysis, in which it is either soft- or hard-coupled to other models with different foci and often greater resolution in key sectors.
+Over time GCAM has expanded its scope to include a wider set of energy producing, transforming, and using technologies; emissions of non-CO<sub>2</sub> greenhouse and air pollutant gases; agriculture and land use; water supplies and demands; and physical Earth systems.
+It is increasingly being used in multi-model, multi-scale analysis, in which it is coupled to other models with different foci and often greater resolution in key sectors.
 For example, it has been coupled to a state of the art Earth system model (Collins, et al., 2015).
 GCAM has been used to produce scenarios for national and international assessments ranging from the very first IPCC scenarios through the present Shared Socioeconomic Pathways (Ebi, et al., 2014, Calvin et al. 2017).
-Hundreds of papers have been published in peer-reviewed journals using GCAM over its lifetime and GCAM continues to be an important tool for scientific inquiry.
+Hundreds of papers have been published in peer-reviewed journals using GCAM and the model continues to be an important tool for scientific inquiry.
 GCAM is also a community model being used by researchers across the globe, creating a shared global research enterprise.
-GCAM can be run on Windows, Linux, Apple, and high-performance computing systems.
+GCAM can be run on Windows, Linux, Macintosh, and high-performance computing systems.

 ### Background: Integrated Modeling Tools